FOLLOW US

 Read best practice when travelling with medicines on TravelHealthPro.

-Healthcare facilities in the Republic of Congo
+Healthcare in the Republic of Congo

 Medical facilities in the country are limited, particularly in rural areas.
 Medical evacuation is likely to be necessary for all but the most basic treatments.
 If you become ill while in the Republic of Congo or straight after leaving the country, get immediate medical advice.